MirrorNetworking/Mirror/doc/Articles/Guides/CommunityGuides/MirrorQuickStartGuide/index.md

 ## Part 8

-Player name above heads .
+Player name above heads.
 Inside your player Prefab, create an empty gameobject, name it something like Floating Info, set Height to 1.5 and scale X to -1.
 Inside that floating info, create a 3D text using Unity menu (GameObject - 3D Object - 3D Text), set it up as shown in the picture below.

 ![](./image--008.jpg)